Election information for potential candidates

 Electors should be encouraged to send any paper application forms directly to the Electoral Registration Officer (ERO), if a campaigner does receive an application form you must send it to the ERO within two working days.

 Candidates should note the changes to the handling of postal votes and postal vote secrecy regulations created by the Elections Act 2022 and coming into effect for this election.
-Please see the Electoral Commission guidance, or our Worcester guide for candidates and agents, for more details.
+Please see the Electoral Commission guidance for more details.

 Restrictions on campaigning